-Compared with CT scan, it is very safe, because here radiation is not used.
-However, it can take a longer time to capture pictures than CT scan and is more expensive.
+Compared with a CT scan, it is very safe, because here radiation is not used.
+However, it can take a longer time to capture pictures than a CT scan and is more expensive.

 An ultrasound scan or sonography creates pictures of inner parts of the abdomen, such as kidneys, spleen, liver, pancreas, and small and large intestine, which are displayed on a computer screen.
 Unlike other techniques, which use radiation or X-rays, it uses sound waves.
 Therefore, it is non-dangerous.

-An ultrasound gel is applied on the abdomen.
+An ultrasound gel is applied to the abdomen.
 Very high-frequency sound waves are introduced into the abdomen through the gel by using a small probe (transducer).
-Thereafter, the sound waves reflect back from the abdomen, which are collected in the transducer.
+Thereafter, the sound waves reflect back from the abdomen, which is collected in the transducer.

 Then, they are sent to the computer, which converts the sound waves into pictorial representation, which is examined by the doctor.